 We genuinely like Craftsman electric pressure washers.
 They price their products to make them accessible and they carry excellent specs and features.
 Our top Craftsman pick happens to fall to the model with the highest pressure.
 It tops out at a CETA-certified 2100 PSI and 1.2 GPM.
 With four included nozzles and a turbo nozzle, this tool feels like. small gas unit.
 We also like the 10-inch wheels that make it easy to transport this pressure washer up and down steps or across your lawn.

 DeWalt 2400 PSI Electric Pressure Washer DWPW2400

 DeWalt’s top electric pressure washer is very similar to Craftsman’s.
 Boasting the same CETA-certified 2400 PSI/1.1 GPM rating, there’s essentially interchangeable in the types of work you can do with them.
-Like Craftsman, this model comes with four standard nozzles plus a turbo nozzle and has an easily transportable frame with 10-inch wheels.
+Like Craftsman, this model comes with four standard nozzles plus a turbo nozzle and it moves easily on its 10-inch wheels.
 If you want a more compact model at a similar price, check out the suitcase-sized DeWalt 2100 PSI pressure washer.

 Karcher K2 Entry Electric Pressure Washer Kit

 Karcher has several electric pressures to choose from.
 We find the Karcher K2 Entry ridiculously portable.
 It gets our top pick for the brand.
 With up to 1600 PSI using a 0º tip and outputting 1.35 GPM, this tiny electric pressure washer gives you cleaning from a frame that’s no larger than a carry-on.
 It also weighs just 10.6 lbs.
 We recommend using the Karcher foam nozzle for a truly portable vehicle/boat/RV cleaning machine.